Hitman 2 (2018 video game)

-Sales of the 2016 episodic game Hitman fell short of expectations, prompting the series' publisher Square Enix to sell IO Interactive, which became an independent studio after a management buyout.
+The base game features six different locations: New Zealand, Miami, Colombia, Mumbai, Vermont, and a fictional North Atlantic island called Sgàil.
+Two post-launch updates introduced locations set in New York City and the Maldives.
+Sales of 2016's Hitman fell short of expectations, prompting the series' publisher Square Enix to sell IO Interactive, which became an independent studio after a management buyout.
 With a limited cash flow, the studio laid off nearly half of its employees and had to reduce the scope of the sequel, whose development was about 25% completed.
 Because the framework had been created with the previous game, development of Hitman 2 was faster than usual, taking about twenty-one months.
-The first game's episodic model was abandoned and Hitman 2 was released in full.
+The previous game's episodic model was abandoned and Hitman 2 was released in full.
 IO Interactive supported the game with additional content after release, including two paid maps and free elusive targets and contracts.

-Hitman 2 was released for PlayStation 4, Windows, and Xbox One in November 2018.
+Hitman 2 was released for PlayStation 4, Windows, and Xbox One by Warner Bros.
+Interactive Entertainment in November 2018, and for Stadia by IO Interactive in September 2020.
 It received generally positive reviews, with most critics viewing it as an improvement over its predecessor and praising its varied locations, sandbox design, gameplay enhancements, humour and assassination opportunities.
-However, the story and the multiplayer modes received a mixed response.
-Hitman 2 recuperated its developmental costs but its launch during a crowded release window negatively affected sales.
+However, the story and the multiplayer modes was met with a mixed response.
+Hitman 2 recuperated its development costs but its launch during a crowded release window negatively affected sales.
 Hitman 3, the conclusion of the World of Assassination trilogy, was released in January 2021.
+In January 2023, Hitman 2 was delisted from sales after IO Interactive rebranded Hitman 3 as Hitman: World of Assassination, with the contents of the previous two Hitman games becoming available to Hitman 3 owners, free of charge.